frc1675/brownbook/labs/lab-2-math.md

 ### Setup

 1. Copy the “HelloWorld” folder to C:\dev from the previous exercise.
-2. Rename the folder to be “MathExercise".
+2. Rename the folder to “MathExercise".
-3. From the desktop open Visual Studio code.
+3. From the desktop, open Visual Studio code.
 4. Select “File” --> “Open Folder” and then choose C:\dev\MathExercise.
 5. Open the file Main.java.
 6. Remove old code from previous exercise from main().